TheNathannator/GuitarGame_ChartFormats/doc/FileFormats/.chart/Drums.md

   - The note can either be generated at the exact end-point (overriding the existing notes), or can be an existing note in the chart which is both within the phrase, and closest to the end of the phrase (heed the note about the inclusion of the last tick as part of the phrase, as this phrase is usually marked across an entire measure or two without going slightly into the measure ahead of it).
 - Optionally, the length of the phrase may also be used to replicate the original freestyle fill feature from Rock Band that this phrase emulates.

 Roll lanes are a 4-lane mechanic used to make imprecise/indiscernible fast rhythms such as drum rolls or cymbal swells easier to play.
 They prevent overhitting and only require you to hit faster than a certain threshold to hit the charted notes.
 This threshold can be either a static time threshold, or it can be based off of the actual charted notes.
-They have not been added to .chart yet, but they are planned.

 - Roll lanes are not specific to any lanes, rather they are applied dynamically to a lane based on the notes that are present.
 - There are two variants of roll lanes: single-lane, and double-lane.